vdhamer/Photo-Club-Hub/.github/README.md

 ## The App Architecture

 The app uses a [Swift-style MVVM](https://www.hackingwithswift.com/books/ios-swiftui/introducing-mvvm-into-your-swiftui-project) architecture.

+### Role of the Database

-The model's data is fetched and updated via the internet, and is cached in a local database (Apple's CoreData framework).
+The model's data is fetched and updated via the internet, and a copy is stored in a local database (Apple's CoreData framework).
+So far, all data in the local database is also available online.

 The use of a Swift MVVM architecture implies that the model data is stored in structs (and in database tables) rather than in classes.